 How to Observe International Day of the Girl Child

 Actively participate in the theme

-International Day of the Girl Child entertains a specified theme each year ever since its first observance.
-Find out the theme for the year and participate actively in it by launching campaigns on or off social media using the hashtag #BrighterFutureForGirls.
+International Day of the Girl Child has had a specified theme each year ever since its first observance.
+Find out what the theme for the year is and participate actively in it by launching campaigns on social media using the hashtag #BrighterFutureForGirls.

-Why make girls around us feel special only on their birthdays or a romanticized date?
-Appreciate your adolescent daughter, sister, or any other young ladies in your life with a token of your appreciation and by empowering them in any way you can think of.
+Why make girls around us feel special only on their birthdays or a special date?
+Appreciate your adolescent daughter, sister, or any other young lady in your life by giving them a token of your appreciation and by empowering them in any way you can think of.

-5 Facts About Life Of Girls That You Didn’t Know
+5 Facts About The Life Of Girls That You Didn’t Know

 Around 33,000 girls are married off every day around the world.